szymon2024/gps-labs/gps_lab04/README.md

-2025-12-24
+2025-12-25

 EN:
 ======================================================================
   SCIENTIFIC NOTATION RINEX 3.04 FILE CONVERTER
 ======================================================================

-This programm creates copy of a RINEX 3.04 file, replacing the letter 'D' or 'd' with 'e' in the data section so that scientific notation uses 'e' instead of Fortran-style 'D'.
+The program creates copy of a RINEX 3.04 file, replacing the letter 'D' or 'd' with 'e' in the data section so that scientific notation uses 'e' instead of Fortran-style 'D'.
 The header remains unchanged.